SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 An OData Create operation (request and response) to insert a new order looks in raw form like this:

+> This request/response pair is just for illustration - you do not have to enter it yourself

 Request:
 ```
 POST /catalog/Orders HTTP/1.1